imarri01/vertexai-automl-forecasting-lhl/README.md

    - Dive deep into the data to identify patterns, trends, and anomalies that will inform the model-building process.

 3. **Model Development**:
-   - Leverage Vertex AI AutoML to construct a robust hierarchical forecasting model.
+   - Leverage Vertex AI AutoML to construct a robust hierarchical forecasting model using regression.
    - Train the model on curated sales data to predict future trends with precision.

 4. **Deployment and Batch Prediction**: